You are seeing this page because you are using an unsupported browser.

 A little preparation can make a big difference to your travel experience.

 Get to the airport in plenty of time and you're already set up for a calmer journey.
 You'll be less likely to forget something, too.

-If you do need medication, check beforehand that you're allowed to take it into your destination country, and obtain a doctor's letter if necessary (get more information from NHS Direct).
+If you do need medication, check beforehand that you're allowed to take it into your destination country, and obtain a doctor's letter if necessary.

-If you've any health worries, such as heart or lung complaints, please consult your doctor before you travel.
+If you have any health worries, such as heart or lung complaints, please consult your doctor before you travel.
 You may wish to obtain a Medical Information Form (MEDIF) from your airline.